 Policy Guidelines

-For individuals who have loss of hand and upper-extremity function due to spinal cord injury or stroke who receive FES, the evidence includes a few small case series.
+For individuals who have loss of hand and upper-extremity function due to spinal cord injury (SCI) or stroke who receive functional electrical stimulation (FES), the evidence includes a few small case series and a randomized controlled trial (RCT).
 Relevant outcomes are functional outcomes and quality of life.
 Interpretation of the evidence is limited by the low number of patients studied and lack of data demonstrating the utility of FES outside the investigational setting.
-It is uncertain whether FES can restore some upper-extremity function or improve quality of life.
+It is uncertain whether FES can restore some upper-extremity function or improve the quality of life.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals who have chronic footdrop who receive FES, the evidence includes randomized controlled trials (RCTs), a systematic review and meta-analyses, and a longitudinal cohort study.
+For individuals who have chronic foot drop who receive FES, the evidence includes RCTs, meta-analyses, and a longitudinal cohort study.
 Relevant outcomes are functional outcomes and quality of life.
-For chronic poststroke footdrop, two RCTs comparing FES with a standard ankle-foot orthosis showed improved patient satisfaction with FES but no significant differences between groups in objective measures like walking.
+For chronic poststroke foot drop, 2 RCTs comparing FES with a standard ankle-foot orthosis (AFO) showed improved patient satisfaction with FES but no significant differences between groups in objective measures such as walking.
 Another RCT found no significant differences between use versus no use of FES on walking outcomes.
 Similarly, one meta-analysis found no difference between AFO and FES in walking speed, and another meta-analysis found no difference between FES and conventional treatments.
 The cohort study assessed patients’ ability to avoid obstacles while walking on a treadmill using FES versus AFO.
 Although the FES group averaged a 4.7% higher rate of avoidance, the individual results between devices ranged widely.
-One RCT with 53 subjects examining neuromuscular stimulation for footdrop in patients with multiple sclerosis showed a reduction in falls and improvement in patient satisfaction compared with an exercise program, but did not demonstrate a clinically significant benefit in walking speed.
-Another RCT showed that at 12 months, both FES and AFO had improved walking speed, but the difference in improvement between the two devices was not significant.
-Another study found FES (combined with postural correction) and neuroproprioceptive facilitation and inhibition physiotherapy did not differ in in walking speed or balance immediately or 2 months after program end.
+One RCT with 53 subjects examining neuromuscular stimulation for foot drop in patients with multiple sclerosis showed a reduction in falls and improved patient satisfaction compared with an exercise program but did not demonstrate a clinically significant benefit in walking speed.
+Another RCT showed that at 12 months, both FES and AFO had improved walking speed, but the difference in improvement between the 2 devices was not significant.
+Another study found FES (combined with postural correction) and neuroproprioceptive facilitation and inhibition physiotherapy did not differ in walking speed or balance immediately or 2 months after program end.
 A reduction in falls is an important health outcome.
 However, it was not a primary study outcome and should be corroborated.
-The literature on FES in children with cerebral palsy includes a systematic review of small studies with within-subject designs.
+The literature on FES in children with cerebral palsy includes 3 systematic reviews of small studies with within-subject designs.
+All included studies only measure short-term results; it is unclear what the long-term effects of FES may be in this population.
 Further study is needed.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals who have spinal cord injury at segments T4 to T12 who receive FES, the evidence includes case series.
+For individuals who have SCI at segments T4 to T12 who receive FES, the evidence includes case series.
 Relevant outcomes are functional outcomes and quality of life.
-No controlled trials were identified on FES for standing and walking in patients with spinal cord injury.
-However, case series are considered adequate for this condition, because there is no chance for unaided ambulation in this population with spinal cord injury at this level.
-Some studies have reported improvements in intermediate outcomes, but improvement in health outcomes (e.g., ability to perform activities of daily living, quality of life) have not been demonstrated.
+No controlled trials were identified on FES for standing and walking in patients with SCI.
+However, case series are considered adequate for this condition because there is no chance for unaided ambulation in this population with SCI at this level.
+Some studies have reported improvements in intermediate outcomes, but improvements in health outcomes (eg, ability to perform activities of daily living [ADL] , quality of life) have not been demonstrated.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals who have spinal cord injury who receive FES exercise equipment, the evidence includes prospective within-subject comparisons.
-The relevant outcomes are symptoms, functional outcomes, and quality of life.
-The evidence on FES exercise equipment consists primarily of within-subject, pre- to posttreatment comparisons.
-Evidence was identified on two commercially available FES cycle ergometer models for the home, the RT300 series and the REGYS/ERGYS series.
-There is a limited amount of evidence on the RT300 series.
-None of the studies showed an improvement in health benefits and one analysis of use for 314 individuals over 20000 activity sessions with a Restorative Therapies device showed that a majority of users used the device for 34 minutes per week.
-Two percent of individuals with SCI used the device for an average of six days per week, but caloric expenditure remained low.
-Compliance was shown in one study to be affected by the age of participants and level of activity prior to the study.
-Studies on the REGYS/ERGYS series have more uniformly shown an improvement in physiologic measures of health and in sensory and motor function.
+For individuals who have SCI who receive FES exercise equipment, the evidence includes prospective comparisons.
+Relevant outcomes are symptoms, functional outcomes, and quality of life.
+The evidence on FES exercise equipment consists primarily of within-subject, pretreatment to posttreatment comparisons.
+Evidence was identified on 2 commercially available FES cycle ergometer models for the home, the RT300 series and the REGYS/ERGYS series.
+There is limited evidence on the RT300 series.
+None of the within-subject studies showed an improvement in health benefits; however, improvement in body fat with RT300 was found in a small group of patients when FES high intensity interval cycling was added to nutrition counseling compared to nutritional counseling alone.One analysis of use for 314 individuals over 20,000 activity sessions with a Restorative Therapies device showed that a majority of users used the device for 34 minutes per week.
+Two percent of individuals with SCI used the device for an average of 6 days per week, but caloric expenditure remained low.
+Compliance was shown in 1 study to be affected by the age of participants and level of activity prior to the study.
+Studies on the REGYS/ERGYS series have more uniformly shown an improvement in physiologic measures of health and in sensory and motor function; however, a small comparative study found arm cycling to improve exercise energy expenditure and cardiorespiratory fitness to a greater extent than FES leg cycling.
 A limitation of these studies is that they all appear to have been conducted in supervised research centers.
-No studies were identified on longterm home use of ERGYS cycle ergometers.
+No studies were identified on long-term home use of ERGYS cycle ergometers.
 The feasibility and long-term health benefits of using this device in the home is uncertain.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 Billing and Coding/Physician Documentation Information